martinrybak/property_change_notifier/README.md

 ```

 ### Listening to multiple properties
-Create a listener with an additional parameter containing the property names you wish to observe.
+Provide a [Iterable](https://api.dartlang.org/stable/2.4.0/dart-core/Iterable-class.html) containing the property names you wish to observe.
 The listener will be invoked when any of the given properties change.
 If the listener accepts a property parameter, it will be provided the name of the property that changed.

 ```
 final model = MyModel();